ssfsx17/sky-islands/core.md

 - **Buried** - Physical Evasion and Physical Power are halved.
 Horizontal movement is halved.
 Removed whenever you take Air elemental damage.
 Can be removed by spending all action points to dig yourself out.
 - **Burning** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Removed whenever you take Water elemental damage.
 Can be removed by spending all action points to stop, drop, and roll.
 - **Chilled** - Physical Armor and Magical Armor are halved.
 Cannot jump.
 Removed whenever you take Fire elemental damage.
 Can be removed by spending all action points to jump up and down and warm yourself up.
+- **Crystal Diffusion Fists** - When you cause at least 4 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target's Magical Evasion, 1/4th of your damage is additionally dealt to the target's Energy.
-- **Crystalbarrier** - All melee attacks aimed at you will cause the attacker to get the Bleeding status.
-Add your Level to your Physical Armor.
+- **Crystalbarrier** - All melee and reach attacks aimed at you will cause the attacker to get the Bleeding status.
+Add your Power Level to your Physical Armor.
+- **Dark Force Ark** - When you cause more than 1 damage with an Unarmed attack or technique, you and all square-side-adjacent allies regain 1 Energy.
 - **Dehydration** - Physical Power is zero.
 Removed whenever you take Water elemental damage.
+- **Earth Stone Pillar Body** - You cannot be moved or turned around unwillingly.
+Your Physical Armor is increased by an amount equal to half of your Power Level.
 - **Elemental Armor Coating: <Specific>** - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is halved.
 The most recent application of this status removes all previous applications.
 - **Elemental Armor Resin: <Specific>** - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is nullified.
 If this occurs, then one stack of this status is also removed during the status phase.
 The most recent application of this status removes all previous applications.
 - **Elemental Charge Feedback: <Specific>** - All element charges of the specified element instead cause you to lose health, then the charges disappear.
 The amount is 10% of your Maximum Health for each charge.
 This includes all charges you have when the status is first caused, and all charges you gain while having this status.
 The most recent application of this status removes all previous applications.